irfancharania/Media-Directory-Cleaner/readme.md

 - **Keeps**: English (eng, en, english), French (fre, fra, fr, français), Canadian French (fr-ca, québec)
 - **Removes**: 40+ other languages (spa, ger, ara, hin, ita, por, etc.)
 - **Keeps**: If language is uncertain, file is kept

+**Uncertain Subtitles:**
+Subtitles without recognizable language codes are flagged as "uncertain" and reported in preview mode.
+Use `--scan-all` to see these again on subsequent runs.

 #### Expected folder structure: